2002 AFL Grand Final: Norm Smith Medal

-Nathan Buckley of the Magpies was awarded the Norm Smith Medal for being judged the best player afield, despite the fact that he finished on the losing side.
-It was the third time a grand final player had won the Norm Smith Medal without being on the winning premiership team.
+Nathan Buckley of the Magpies was awarded the Norm Smith Medal as the best player afield, despite the fact that he finished on the losing side.
+It was the third time a player had won the Norm Smith Medal without being on the winning premiership team.
 Out of respect for his teammates, Buckley took the medal off as he returned from the dais.
 Buckley polled 12 votes for the medal, and teammate Anthony Rocca finished second with 8 votes; Nigel Lappin was the highest-placing Lion with 5 votes, Voss polled 4 and Simon Black 1.

-To meet the timeline for compiling the votes, the panellists were asked to lodged their votes during the latter part of the final quarter, with some doing so as early as halfway through the quarter.
-Three of the five panellists famously claimed in the days after the match that they would have awarded more votes to Michael Voss had they voted after the final siren, as he had been pivotal in the dying minutes of the game – although it was never determined whether or not these extra votes would have been enough to make up the substantial eight vote gap to Buckley.
+To meet the timeline for compiling the votes, the panellists were asked to lodge their votes during the latter part of the final quarter, with some doing so as early as halfway through the quarter.
+Three of the five panellists famously claimed in the days after the match that they would have awarded more votes to Michael Voss had they voted after the final siren, as he had been pivotal in the dying minutes of the game – although it was never determined whether or not these extra votes would have been enough to make up the eight vote gap to Buckley.
 Nevertheless, practices were changed to ensure votes were not cast until after the final siren from 2003 onwards.